vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-io-release-notes-sidecar-pixel-app.md

 **3.** Click on the Sidecar box and fill in your **Site Domain** and **Site ID**.
 Then, click on **Save**.

-:warning: Installing the pixel app does not automatically contract Sidecar services, but merely provides a native integration together with a solution.
+> ⚠️ Installing the pixel app does not automatically contract Sidecar services, but merely provides a native integration together with a solution.
 It is therefore only available to those that already use this solution in their store.